 Criminal Defense

-Our legal system is divided into two types of law: civil and criminal.
+Our legal system is divided into civil and criminal law.
 In a civil case, a person brings a lawsuit against another person or business, usually to recover money damages.
 In criminal cases, the government brings legal action against a person believed to have committed a crime.
-The punishment in a criminal case can be as minor as a small fine, or as severe as prison time or even death.
+The punishment in a criminal case can include fines, restitution, or jail time.

-Criminal procedure varies depending on the state or court in which the person is charged.
+Criminal procedure varies depending on the state or court where the person is charged.
 A criminal case is typically initiated either by a prosecutor filing a criminal complaint or through a grand jury indictment.

-- The defendant is arrested or a summons to appear is issued
+- The defendant is arrested, or the court issues a summons to appear

 - Charges filed or grand jury indicts